pscholl/grtool/doc/postprocess.md

 -O, --overlap [int of frames]
 :   The overlap in percent of frames to consider.

+## sum

+ Sum up all confidence scores and print the classification once a threshold is reached.
+This threshold is reset to a configurable value afterwards.
+If no confidence scores are given, each line will be counter as a one.
+This can be used to detect events in a classification stream.

+-t, --threshold [float]
+:   The threshold value for which the sum of confidence score must be higher

+-r, --reset [float]
+:   The value to reset the class score after the threshold has been reached.

 # EXAMPLES

- This an example of the majority filter, which will ouput the major label over an N-sized window with an overlap.
+ This an example of the majority filter, which will output the major label over an N-sized window with an overlap.
 Note that the default overlap is 50%, which is why the last line is repeated.

     echo "NULL NULL
     > label label